 In accordance with the California Healthy Youth Act, Charter School will provide age-appropriate instruction on the prevention of human trafficking, including sexual abuse, assault, and harassment.
 You have the right to excuse your child from all or part of the instruction on the prevention of human trafficking.
-An opt-out form is available at the main office for your convenience.
+An opt-out form is available [INSERT WHERE THIS FORM CAN BE LOCATED - WEBSITE, REQUEST, FRONT OFFICE] for your convenience.
 Your consent for this instruction is NOT required.
 If we do not receive a written request to excuse your child, your child will be included in the instruction.